Is it possible to become a solicitor without a university degree?

 What qualifications do you need?

-ILEX suggest that you should hold at least four good GCSEs including English Language or Literature.
-No other qualifications are required.
-Even you do not hold these GCSEs you can still study with ILEX as they will consider any qualifications at an equivalent level.
+To start training, CILEX suggest that you should hold at least four good GCSEs including English Language or Literature (or equivalent).
 They will also look at each individual’s situation.